You can gain valuable cross-cultural competencies by studying abroad as part of your degree.

 Optional study abroad

-The BA in Criminal Justice and Criminology provides an option to study abroad for a year.
+The following degree programmes provide an option to study abroad for a year:

 There are several options for a year abroad depending on your motivations:

 You can undertake a year abroad where you study modules from your subject in a specially selected partner institutions overseas.